 How Much Does Trimipramine Cost?

 Trimipramine, or name-brand Surmontil, is covered by the majority of health insurance plans, and coupon codes significantly reduce the cost of the medication for those who are uninsured.
-Coupons can be found at large retail pharmacies and lower the cost of the prescription from its retail price of around $130 to $35 for a 30-day supply.
+Coupons can be found at large retail pharmacies and lower the retail price down from $130 to $35 for a 30-day supply.

 Do I Need A Prescription for Trimipramine or Doxepin?

-Yes, a prescription from a licensed healthcare provider is necessary for both Trimipramine and Doxepin.
+Yes.
+Like with all other antidepressant drugs, a prescription from a licensed healthcare provider is necessary for both Trimipramine and Doxepin.
 These medications are not available over the counter because, as described above, there are several drug interactions and side effects that need to be taken into account before starting a TCA medication.
-Your healthcare provider will determine if a TCA medication, such as Trimipramine or Doxepin, may be right for you.

 Other Tricyclic Side Effects